mejasonatkinson/blog/content/posts/why-am-i-starting-a-blog.md

 Since leaving university, my career has taken me in many twists and turns, but one thing which has been consistent is the fact that whatever I do I strive to learn and improve.
 This has led me to question how much dyslexia and dyspraxia plays a role in my learning as someone who is neurodiverse.

-Being a web developer also adds to my need to understand how we learn, why we learn and why we forget, as the industry rapidly changes.
+Being a web developer also adds to my need to understand how we learn, why we learn and why we forget, as the industry rapidly changes around us.

 As such, I feel that I should be recording my thoughts on these and more wider ranging subjects.
-Advocating for learning in the tech and development communities for inclusion & diversity as a way to just organise my thoughts.
+Advocating for learning in the tech and development communities for inclusion & diversity as a way to help and organise my thoughts on the topic.

+So, what do you expect to see posted here?

+I have already started to plan some content, to give you an idea, the first couple of posts will be around, neurodiversity and how that effects our learning.
+After setting some ground work, and hopefully when I feel more comfortable I will share some stories, and possibly some learn with me style posts.

+Hopefully you like what I'm planning, and I look forward to seeing you along the road.

 ---

-“The first step towards getting somewhere is to decide you’re not going to stay where you are.” - JP Morgan
+"A journey of a thousand miles begins with a single step" - Quote of the week